 Some parents love bringing their dogs along when taking their kids to a playground.
 The hyperactive energy of playing children can make some dogs react violently and wrongly.
 Domesticated dogs are usually trained to become tame and friendly towards humans, but they are animals, and there is a limit to what they can stomach.
 Dogs can be aggressive due to various reasons like lack of proper training, lack of exercise, and pregnancy, among many others.

-The best way to prevent dog-bite in playgrounds is to avoid going to places where there are animals, especially big dogs, and the types of dogs that are known to be aggressive.
+The best way to prevent dog-bites at playgrounds is to avoid going to places where there are animals, especially big dogs, and the types of dogs that are known to be aggressive.
 Additionally, your kids should know that it is not good to pet a dog on instinct and that they should always ask for permission if they want to pet a dog.
 To make things safer, tell them never to touch a dog that is sleeping.
 Remember that prevention is better than cure.

 Who is Liable for Playground Injuries?